 In April 2014, Dialogos Radio began a major new collaboration with one of Greece’s largest online news portals, The Press Project, and with its English-language counterpart, The Press Project International.
 This collaboration includes the broadcasting of weekly Greek news roundups produced by The Press Project’s editorial staff, and the featuring of Dialogos Radio’s content on The Press Project’s website.
 This collaboration lasted until September 2014.

 In June 2015, our broadcast network reached its 20th station, as our broadcasts began airing on Radio Begleri, while our network further expanded in September 2015 with the launch of our broadcasts in Perth, Australia, on Hellenic Radio 161.95 MHz VHF Hi-Band.
-In April 2016, our broadcasts were added to the Radio Greece AU and Radio Mana Ellada web radio stations.
+In April 2016, our broadcasts were added to the Radio Greece AU (ended September 2017) and Radio Mana Ellada web radio stations.
 In September 2016, our broadcasts extended to America’s heartland, on KXMS 88.7 FM in Joplin, Missouri.
 In December 2016, Dialogos Radio’s broadcasts began to be heard on the newly-launched Radio Cobleskill 105.9 FM in the Capital Region of New York.
-In January 2017, Dialogos Radio’s broadcasts were picked up by Global Community Radio 1 and will air on some of its affiliate stations around the world, including WLRI 92.9 FM (Gap/Lancaster, PA), KLQS 96.7 FM (Agua Dulce, CA), KFZR 93.3 FM (Frazier Park, CA), KIEZ 106.7 FM (Monroe, LA), and the online radio stations Wings Radio 1 (ended fall 2017) and KNDY Extra.
+In January 2017, Dialogos Radio’s broadcasts were picked up by Global Community Radio 1 and will air on some of its affiliate stations around the world, including WLRI 92.9 FM (Gap/Lancaster, PA), KLQS 96.7 FM (Agua Dulce, CA), KFZR 93.3 FM (Frazier Park, CA), KIEZ 106.7 FM (Monroe, LA), and the online radio stations WMS-DB, Wings Radio 1 and KNDY Extra.
 Broadcasts on the latter two of these stations ceased in autumn 2017.
 In February 2017, Agape Greek Radio began airing Dialogos Radio programming.
 In fall 2017, the Dialogos Radio affiliate network further expanded through the addition of broadcasts on the Greek-Canadian radio station CHIR (heard on Rogers and Bell Fibre digital cable in Toronto, Montreal, Ottawa, Quebec City, Hamilton, and the Niagara region), on WRCT 88.3 FM in Pittsburgh, on WXDR 98.9 FM (Dolphin Radio) in New Orleans, on WRFN 103.7 & 107.1 FM (Radio Free Nashville) in Nashville, and on the online radio station The Global Voice.